ennskevin/cs314MongoTest/README.md

 This app does NOT clean up the collection or documents when done.

-Load time for 4 million is estimated ~ 25-30 minutes
+Load time for 4 million is ~90 sec

 Load time for 40k is < 20 sec